tytso/xfstests-bld/README.md

 ## 1. Vision and Goals Of The Project:

-The [gce-xfstests project](https://github.com/tytso/xfstests-bld) provides quick and easy regression testing for file system and kernel developers by leveraging the Google Compute Engine (GCE).
-The GCE allows for launching tests in the cloud and in parallel, thereby speeding up the testing process and freeing up resources on the developer's computer. gce-xfstests relies on hermetic builds to ensure consistency and repeatability.
-The project currently offers a Light GCE-Xfstests Test Manager (LTM) that runs on a micro virtual machine (VM), launches multiple test VMs with various configurations, and emails a report back to the user/developer.
+The [gce-xfstests project](https://github.com/tytso/xfstests-bld) provides fast and cost-effective cloud-based regression testing for file system and kernel developers using the Google Compute Engine (GCE).
+The project provides a Light GCE-Xfstests Test Manager (LTM) that runs on a micro virtual machine (VM), which then launches multiple test VMs with various configurations from a provided test image, and emails a report back to the user/developer.
+Using GCE allows us to run multiple tests in parallel, thereby speeding up the testing process and freeing up resources on the developer's computer.
+Using VMs also enables us to have hermetic builds to ensure consistency and repeatability.

-Our goal is to extend the functionality of the LTM so that it launchs a build VM from a specific version of the kernel, as specified by the user through a git commit id.
+Our goal is to create a build server so that instead of providing a test image, the user can provide a specific kernel version (by specifying its git commit id) which will then be used to build the test image in the cloud.
+The build server will then communicate to the LTM that the build is complete, so that it can begin the testing.
+We plan to implement this by extending the functionalility of the LTM's exisiting web services framework so that instead of launching the LTM server, we will have the option of launching a build server running on larger build VM.

 This additional functionality will allow us to implement two key features:
 * Automated testing for 'watched' repositories every time there is a new commit to the kernel;